-Students, staff, and visitors are encouraged to notify the Dean of Students at jeanette.espinal@schiller.edu of any emergency or potentially dangerous situation.
+Students, staff and visitors are encouraged to notify the Campus Director at +1 (877) 298-9078 of any emergency or potentially dangerous situations.

 The Campus Director will access available sources of information from campus administrative staff and local authorities to confirm the existence of the danger and will be responsible for initiating the institution's response and for marshaling the appropriate local emergency response authorities for assistance.
 Depending on the nature of the emergency, other University departments may be involved in the confirmation process.